KJRH-TV: News operation

 As of September 2018, KJRH-TV presently broadcasts 33 hours of locally produced newscasts each week (with five hours each weekday, 3 1/2 hours on Saturdays and 4 1/2 hours on Sundays).
 The station is one of ten television in the United States (the majority of which are also owned by Scripps) that carry the "Don't Waste Your Money" consumer reports (filed by John Matarese, the consumer/investigative reporter at ABC-affiliated sister station WCPO in Cincinnati) on a syndicated basis.

-The station's Doppler radar system – branded as "2 Works for You Live Radar" – provides live dual-Doppler radar data from sites northwest of Coweta in rural northern Wagoner County and near Gregory in southeastern Rogers County; both also utilize NEXRAD data from radar sites operated by the National Weather Service (NWS) nationwide.
+The station's Doppler radar system—branded as "2 Works for You Live Radar"—provides live dual-Doppler radar data from sites northwest of Coweta in rural northern Wagoner County and near Gregory in southeastern Rogers County; both also use NEXRAD data from radar sites operated by the National Weather Service (NWS) nationwide.
 KJRH has the unique characteristic of being only one of two Oklahoma television stations that maintain two Doppler radar sites operated by the station directly (the other being fellow NBC affiliate KFOR-TV in Oklahoma City, whose Doppler radar site near Newcastle is the more powerful of the radar systems operated by the two stations, emitting a radiated power of 1 million watts).

 News department history

-Channel 2's news department began operations along with the station on December 5, 1954, originally consisting of half-hour newscasts at 6 and 10 p.m., using wire copies of local news headlines read by anchors over still newspaper photographs.
+Channel 2's news department began operations along with the station on December 5, 1954, originally consisting of half-hour newscasts at 6 and 10 pm, using wire copies of local news headlines read by anchors over still newspaper photographs.
 The newscasts were anchored by Forrest Brokaw, who had been serving as news director at KVOO radio since 1951 and took on the same role at KVOO-TV, remaining there until he was replaced by George Martin in 1960; Brokaw was joined alongside meteorologist Bill Hyden and sports anchor Len Morton.

-In 1970, the station lured Jack Morris – one of the original anchors and the founding news director at KTUL – to anchor KTEW's evening newscasts.
+In 1970, the station lured Jack Morris—one of the original anchors and the founding news director at KTUL—to anchor KTEW's evening newscasts.
 In addition to his anchoring duties, Morris became known in the market for his nightly editorial segment, "Commentary," which provided his viewpoint on current events, often reflecting his staunchly conservative views in pertinence on national and world affairs.
 Channel 2 shot to the top of the local news ratings during this time, right as KTUL was fighting against it for first place, aided by colleagues, chief meteorologist Gary Galvin and sports director Jerry Webber (who joined the station, then KVOO-TV, as a news reporter in 1969).
 Morris left the station after a seven-year tenure in 1979, and subsequently shifted outside of the news industry to become public relations director for aerospace contractor Nordam Group.
 In 1976, channel 2 became the first television news operation in the Tulsa market to provide live remote footage for field reports.